14 Major Allergens Hub

 14 Major Allergens

 14 food types are recognised as responsible for the majority of allergen cases and have been identified by EU law as the 14 major food allergens.
-In the US, there are eight major food allergens, soon to be nine with the recent recognition of Sesame as an allergen.
+In the US, there are nine major allergens, often referred to as the “big nine allergens”.

 Importance of Allergen Safety